 Consider what I say, for the Lord will give you understanding in everything.2 Timothy 2:7(NASB)

 We are not to rely on our own limited knowledge and human understanding.
 We are not to depend on our own sufficiency.
-Rather, we are to die to sin and self and life for Christ alone.
-We are to set our affections on things above and not on things of the earth - we are to trust in His sufficiency - for He has promised "MY grace is sufficient for My strength is perfected in your weakness".
+Rather, we are to die to sin and self and live for Christ alone.
+We are to set our affections on things above and not on things of the earth - we are to trust in His sufficiency for He has promised, "MY grace is sufficient for My strength is perfected in your weakness."

 It is not our old sin nature that is given understanding in everything, but our new life in Christ - the new nature we receive when we are born from above.
-May we never forget that the Spirit of Him Who raised Jesus from the dead is the One who lives to us and will give us understanding in everything.
+May we never forget that the Spirit of Him Who raised Jesus from the dead is the One who dwells in us and will give us understanding in everything.

-Let us all consider everything that Paul taught Timothy, his 'son in the faith', so that we may also be brought into a deeper understand of our Lord and Saviour and all that He has done for us.
+Let us all consider everything that Paul taught Timothy, his 'son in the faith' so that we may also be brought into a deeper understanding of our Lord and Saviour and all that He has done for us.

 Heavenly Father, thank You for the Word of God and the truths that it contains within its sacred pages.
-Help me to read, mark, learn, and consider carefully all the things that Christ has done for me, so that I may live my life in a manner that pleases You and honours You holy name.
-I pray that I may endure life's hardships like a good soldier of Christ and run with patience the race of life that is set before me.
-Keep me pressing on the goal of my calling and equip me with knowledge and understanding of all that Christ has done for me - this I ask in Jesus' name, AMEN.
+Help me to read, mark, learn, and act upon all the things that Christ has done for me so that I may live my life in a manner that pleases You and honours Your holy name.
+I pray that I may endure life's hardships like a good soldier of Christ and run, with patience, the race of life that is set before me.
+Keep me pressing on to the goal of my calling and equip me with knowledge and understanding of all that Christ has done for me.
+This I ask in Jesus' name, AMEN.